-Obscured by the grey building in the distance and across Interstate 77, sits my first house.
+Obscured by the gray building in the distance and across Interstate 77, sits my first house.
 I can’t see the house from my hotel window, but I know it’s there.

 It is just a house, though.
 A home is something different.

-As cliché as it sounds, I’ve always carried “home” in my heart, where I refuse to allow it to be obscured by times of sadness, an occasional, and sometimes startling, pre-dawn awakening, confined to a structure, or limited by a period of time or geography.
+As cliché as it sounds, I’ve always carried “home” in my heart, where I refuse to allow it to be obscured by times of sadness, an occasional, and sometimes startling, pre-dawn awakening, confined to a structure, or limited by time or geography.

 I’m in my hometown today, but it’s not my home.